joergmlpts/nature-id/README.md

   0.4% Stiff-Leaved Goldenrod (Solidago rigida)
 ```

 Five labels with decreasing probability are shown by default.
-Options  `-r` and `--result_size` can be used to request fewer or more labels.
+The `-r` and `--result_size` options can be used to request fewer or more labels.

 ### Option -s, --scientific_names_only

-Options `-s` and `--scientific_names_only` disable common names; only the scientific names will be shown.
+The `-s` and `--scientific_names_only` options disable common names; only the scientific names are displayed.
 The output with this option looks like this:

 ![Trichostema_lanceolatum.jpg](/plant_images/Trichostema_lanceolatum.jpg)